RamsesValenzuela/RamsesValenzuela/README.md

 <h1 align="center">Hi 👋, I'm Ramses Valenzuela</h1>
 <h3 align="center">I am a software developer with a passion for technology, my areas of work can be in both back and front end, besides having a passion for continuous learning.</h3>

-- 🔭 I’m currently working on [Bienes_Raices](https://github.com/RamsesValenzuela/BienesRaices)
+- 🔭 I’m currently working on [Bienes_Raices](https://github.com/RamsesValenzuela/BienesRaices) [Web API Authors](https://github.com/RamsesValenzuela/Web-API-Authors)

 - 🌱 I’m currently learning **Data Scientist on Coursera and developing its own projects**